raymondoyondi/Advice-Generator/README.md

 Contributions are always welcome!
 If you have suggestions for improving the code, adding new features, or fixing bugs, please feel free to:

 1. Fork the repository.
-2. Create a new feature branch (git checkout -b feature/AmazingFeature).
+2. Create a new feature branch ('git checkout -b feature/AmazingFeature').
-3. Commit your changes (git commit -m 'Add some AmazingFeature').
+3. Commit your changes ('git commit -m 'Add some AmazingFeature').
-4. Push to the branch (git push origin feature/AmazingFeature).
+4. Push to the branch ('git push origin feature/AmazingFeature').
 5. Open a Pull Request.

 # 📄 License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the 'LICENSE' file for more details.